mesosphere/dcos-docs-site/pages/services/nifi/0.4.1-1.8.0/install/index.md

 # Installing from the DC/OS CLI

 To start a basic test cluster of DC/OS {{model.techName }}, run the following command on the DC/OS CLI.
-Enterprise DC/OS users must follow additional instructions.
+DC/OS Enterprise users must follow additional instructions.

    ```shell
    dcos package install {{ model.packageName }}
    ```

 This command creates a new instance with the default name `{{ model.packageName }}`.
 Two instances cannot share the same name, so installing additional instances beyond the default instance requires customizing the name at install time for each additional instance.
-However, the application can be installed using the same name in case of foldered installation, wherein we can install the same application in different folders.
+However, the application can be installed using the same name in case of foldered installation, wherein application can have same but in different folders, eg., folder1/nifi and folder2/nifi

 All `dcos {{ model.packageName }}` CLI commands have a `--name`  argument allowing the user to specify which instance to query.
 If you do not specify a service name, the CLI assumes a default value matching the package name, for example, `{{ model.packageName }}`.
 The default value for `--name` can be customized via the DC/OS CLI configuration: